Venerable Geshe Kelsang Gyatso Rinpoche

 After almost twenty years in retreat, in 1977 at the behest of his own Spiritual Guide, Kyabje Trijang Dorjechang, Geshe Kelsang graciously accepted an invitation from Manjushri Centre to travel to the West and become the Resident Teacher at what was then a fledgling Buddhist centre that had recently acquired Conishead Priory as its base.

 Since that time Manjushri Centre has been Geshe Kelsang’s spiritual home, where he has given thousands of teachings.
-Many of these teachings have been published in 22 highly acclaimed books on Buddhism and meditation, including his latest title, The Oral Instructions of Mahamudra.
+Many of these teachings have been published in 23 highly acclaimed books on Buddhism and meditation, including his latest title, Mirror of Dharma.

 Geshe Kelsang is a great believer in the universal applicability of Buddha’s teachings and presents them in such a way that everyone, regardless of nationality, age or gender, can put them into practice in their daily lives and begin to experience true inner peace.